Panic button-equipped Amazon Kindles join gadget battle

 The service, free for HDX customers, is Amazon's way of trying to stand out in an increasingly crowded field of devices that perform much the same functions.

-Amazon boasts the world's largest online retail marketplace and a growing library of digital content, and prices its Kindles far below the iPad and Android tablets from Samsung Electronics.
+Amazon boasts the world's largest online retail marketplace and a growing library of digital content, and prices its Kindles far below the iPad and Android tablets from Samsung Electronics (005930.KS).

 But Android and Apple gadgets sport far more applications, which many industry experts consider the most vital factor behind purchase decisions.